HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day3/3-css_typography.md

 ### Trying it yourself

-Go ahead and pick a few fonts that you like from Google Web Fonts and embed them into `web-fonts.html` in place of the ones I already have there.
+Go ahead and pick a few fonts that you like from Google Web Fonts and embed them into <a href="exercises/web-fonts.html" class="exercise">**web-fonts.html**</a> in place of the ones I already have there.
 Feel free to write new selectors to change the h2 and h3 headings as well!

 ![](http://wes.io/JOcr/Screen%20Shot%202012-09-12%20at%2010.47.08%20AM.png)